When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Makes You Feel Seen?

-I absolutely love middle-grade literature for the way it diversifies and shares essential messages, and this title is no different.
-This is an exciting and page-turning story about a young girl who moves from China to the US to live with her family after being separated for five years.
+Middle-grade literature is amazing for sharing essential messages, and this title is no different.
+It is an engaging story about a young girl who moves from China to the US to live with her family after being separated for five years.

-Many children will relate to Lina Gao, who finds school difficult, is nervous about speaking English, and compares herself to her confident little sis.
-Even if your child has not experienced these challenges, sharing this story is valuable for teaching empathy and inclusion.
+Many children will relate to Lina Gao, who finds school difficult, is nervous about speaking English, and compares herself to others.
+Sharing this story is valuable for teaching empathy and inclusion.

 Product Specs